 All the flowers were sure that the gardener would say they were the best.
 But the gardener only smiled and said, "Look at all of my pretty flowers!"

 The gardener took a basket and began to put the pink roses into it.
 The roses were sure they were special because they were picked first.
 But the daisies just laughed at the roses, "Ha-ha!
 You are not pretty enough to stay in the garden."

-Next, the gardener put some daisies in the basket and the mums began to laugh, "Told you!
+Next, the gardener put some daisies in the basket, and the mums began to laugh, "Told you!
 We are the best because we are the only flowers left in the garden."

 Finally, the gardener put the mums into the basket.
 Again, all the flowers began to fight over who was the best.

-When the gardener got to the house, he began to put all of the beautiful flowers into a vase.
+When the gardener got to the house, he began to put all the beautiful flowers into a vase.
 First, he put the pink roses into the vase, remembering that they were the first flowers to bloom in the spring.
-Next, he put the yellow daisies into the vase and thought how wonderful to see them every day when he walked in the garden.
+Next, he put the yellow daisies into the vase and thought how wonderful it to see them every day when he walked into the garden.
 Finally, he put the mums into the vase; he was very excited to finally see the autumn flowers.
 He had been waiting all summer to see them.

-Suddenly the flowers realized that all along each one was the best that they could be.
+Suddenly the flowers realized that all along, each one was the best that they could be.
 But it wasn't until the gardener made a bouquet of all of the flowers together that they became something special.
 At last, all the flowers were happy.

 We participate in the Amazon Services, LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliate sites.